zenml-io/zenml/docs/book/getting-started/zenml-pro/README.md

 # ☁️ ZenML Pro

+The Pro version of ZenML comes with a bunch of features

 ### Role-based access control and permissions

 Utilizing ZenML Cloud provides you with access to a robust control plane that unifies user management and optimizes your workflows.
 Efficiently manage access and permissions through centralized user administration.
 Create fine-grained permissions for resources such as stacks, pipelines, models, etc.